How To Prepare a Heat Map Data Visualizations Presentation

 Step 2

-We import the csv dataset.
+We import the CSV dataset.
 You will see a preview.
-Using a csv importer can streamline this process, especially when dealing with extensive datasets.
+Using a CSV importer can streamline this process, especially when dealing with extensive datasets.

 importing dataset of demographic data in Charticulator